RuZhan2024/10_health_33724876/README.md

 3. **Create database & app user**

-   Log into MySQL as root (or another admin), then:
+   Log into MySQL as root (or another admin), then run:

    ```sql
    SOURCE create_db.sql;